Material selection and forming processes (4536) |

 Lectures (12x2u) Materials selection in mechanical design Metal forming processes and simulations Polymer forming processes and simulation

 Materials selection project (6x1.5u) The student chooses a materials selection topic in agreement with the teaching staff.
 The student analyses the design requirements for a component in terms of function, objectives and constraints.
-The student translates these into material indices which, when maximized, maximize some aspects of performance.
+The student translates these into material indices to maximize some aspects of performance.
 By means of screening and ranking the student identifies the most promising materials.
 By studying supporting information, the student makes a final material choice and proposes a production technique.
 The work is summarized in a written report and defended in public.

 |